Written By Sharon Boyd, RDH, BS. | Reviewed by Lara T. Coseo, DDS

 Did cavities cause my bleeding gums?
-If you have a cavity that’s close to your gums, that area is thriving with live bacteria.
+If you have a cavity that’s close to your gums, that area is thriving with live germs.
 As a result, it’s only natural for the gums to be more irritated next to the decay.
 Usually gum infections start before cavities, so it could actually be the other way around.

 Did gum disease cause my gums to bleed?
 Bleeding gums are usually one of the earliest signs of gingivitis, which is the first stage of gum disease.
 Aggressive stages include moderate to severe periodontitis (periodontal disease) which usually result in heavy bleeding.

 Will bleeding gums just go away?
-No. As with any active infection on or in your body, care is necessary to eliminate the bacteria that is causing the bleeding.
+No. As with any active infection on or in your body, care is necessary to eliminate the germs that is causing the bleeding.
 For bleeding gums, treatment usually means improved home care and a professional cleaning.

 When will they stop bleeding?
-Once all of the soft and hard bacteria are removed from your teeth and gums, and as long as you’re brushing and flossing properly each day, you can expect bleeding gums to go away in about two weeks.
+Once all of the soft and hard germs are removed from your teeth and gums, and as long as you’re brushing and flossing properly each day, you can expect bleeding gums to go away in about two weeks.

 Will bleeding gums heal?
 Yes.
-Bleeding just means that bacteria is present.
+Bleeding just means that germs is present.
 As long as the area is cleaned properly, your gums can heal and stop bleeding.
 But it will usually take at least two weeks of daily home care before you see the bleeding stop.